 SciPol is an unbiased public service website providing policy updates, explanation of the relevant science at issue, and opportunities for engagement in the policy-making process.
-Existing topical coverage includes genetics/genomics, nanotechnology, neuroscience, and robotics/artificial intelligence; expansion into energy is forthcoming.
+Existing topical coverage includes genetics/genomics, nanotechnology, neuroscience, robotics/artificial intelligence, and energy.

 The site also presents broad job opportunities within Science Policy & Bioethics.

 SciPol seeks to provide timely and quality information to a broad audience of academics, companies, journalists, nonprofits, and policy practitioners.
 Policy development updates are initially posted when made available by policy actors; novel briefs are published after being authored, reviewed, and edited for quality.